JackHeeley/App3Dev/SampleProgram/ReadMe.txt

 79. Fixed broken check-in (ms-gsl 3.0.1 headers were not added properly to solution).
 80. Fixed error handling in MemoryMappedFile (impacting copy constructor) & improved unit test
 81. Fixed failure to truncate size on disk of large memory mapped files when committing a subsequent, but smaller image.
+82. Robustness.
+Potential small leaks avoided in exception paths by closing handles in ~MemoryMappedFile().